 Traditional high school models limit access to the Ontario Curriculum to students residing within the province of Ontario.
 Ontario Virtual School brings the Ontario curriculum to you!

-Ontario Virtual School is based in Toronto, Ontario, and has received special provisions from the Ontario Ministry of Education to offer our courses to students living and studying outside of Ontario.
+Ontario Virtual School is based in Toronto, Ontario, and offers courses to students living and studying within and outside of Ontario.

 I am a Canadian Student Looking to Enter the OSSD System from Another Province: